ddcovery/ddinject-js/README.md

 This "simple thing" is enought for a node/express application:  it's simple, it's powerful, it's fast.

-* Object **defined properties** are the way used to provide dependencies:  when you evaluate a dependency property, the provider function is evaluated (and not before)... if this provider has dependencies, they are evaluated before provider itself is executed.... and so on.
+* Object **defined properties** are the way used to provide dependencies:  when you evaluate a dependency property, the provider function is evaluated (and not before)... if this provider receives dependencies as parameters, they are evaluated before provider itself is executed.... and so on.

 * In the other hand, **Destructuring** is treated as first class citizen.
 It fits perfectly when you need to consume dependencies.
 ```javascript